 |TOTAL (for me)||$112.20|

-Prices below are the total costs and not per person.
-There was a discount added.
+Prices below are the total costs and NOT per person.
+There was a discount on each.

 |1 night @ Hampton Inn & Suites (AZ)||$59|

 |1 night @ Best Western Grand Canyon (AZ)||$95|